Rakel Dögg Bragadóttir: Career

 She started playing handball for Stjarnan in the Úrvalsdeild kvenna, the top division in Iceland.
 Here she won the 2007 and 2008 Icelandic Championship and the 2005 and 2008 Icelandic cup.

 In 2008 she joined Danish top league team KIF Vejen.
-Here she reached the cup final, but lost to Viborg HK.
+Here she reached the Danish Cup final, but lost to Viborg HK.

 In November 2009 she transferred to Norwegian side Levanger HK due to concerns over lack of playing time.
 In 2010 she was a part of the Iceland team, that qualified for the European Women's Handball Championship for the first time ever.
 She missed the 2011 World Cup due to a cruciate ligament injury.

 In 2012 she returned to Sjarnan in Iceland.
 She initially retired in 2014, but made a comeback in 2016.

 She last played for Stjarnan in October 2017 when she received a blow to the head and suffered a concussion.
 She had previously retired in 2014 due to similar head injuries but later returned to the court.